 If you do not attend your appointment for your physical health check, your GP practice will be expected to assertively follow up non-attendance

-If you are on Atypical antipsychotic medication, your physical health will be checked at certain times in primary care
+If you are on atypical antipsychotic medication, your physical health will be checked by secondary care mental health services for your first six weeks of treatment, before being transferred to primary care

 Your GP practice will be in contact with secondary care (ideally your care co-ordinator) if you do not attend your physical health check and if any abnormalities are detected which mental health services should be made aware of e.g. hyperprolactinaemia, diabetes, high blood pressure etc